aragon/client/README.md

 Amongst other dependencies, the Aragon client is built upon these packages that you may also find useful for your projects:

 - [aragonUI](https://github.com/aragon/aragon-ui): React component library used to build user interfaces within the [Aragon design system](https://blog.aragon.org/introducing-aragonds-the-new-aragon-design-system/)
+- [token-amount](http://github.com/aragon/token-amount): utility class for encapsulating and formatting a token amount
 - [use-inside](https://github.com/aragon/use-inside): React utility that allows a component to be aware of being "inside" the subtree of another component
 - [use-token](https://github.com/aragon/use-token): React utility for fetching information related to tokens on Ethereum
 - [use-viewport](https://github.com/aragon/use-viewport): React utility providing the current window size and convenient functions for responsive apps